 - At our local DIY-store, one end of each tube section is belled ( = inside diameter increased to the outside diameter).
 So you can insert one section into another, without needing a female-female PVC coupling piece.

 - A tuning capacitor.
 See the "Tuning capacitors" section of my general STL-page.
-I decided to use an old Hammarlund air variable capacitor, as it is easier to connect wire to it than to my vacuum capacitor, which is easier for experiments.
+I decided to use an old Hammarlund air variable capacitor, as it is easier to connect wire to it than to my vacuum capacitor.
+This is easier for experiments.
 It is also much lighter than the heavy "glass bottle" vacuum capacitor.

-- This capacitor is a dual-section type, 2x 36-240 pF.
-I put the two capacitor sections in series: only the two stators are connected.
-The rotor (and the sliding contact) is not connected.
+- This capacitor is a dual-section type with 2x 36-240 pF.
+I put the two capacitor sections in series: only the two stators are connected, and the rotor (including the lossy sliding contact) is not connected.
 This configuration doubles the voltage rating.
 At the same time, it cuts the capacitance range in half: I measured 24-125 pF.
 Note that parasitic capacitance of the capacitor is not cut in half, so neither is the smallest achievable capacitance!